-When listing a building, the Development & Planning Authority must clearly state what is being listed.
-In addition to the actual building or monument, it may include any man-made object or structure fixed to a protected building.
-The listing may also include feature of the building (whether internal or external) consisting of a man-made object or structure fixed to the building or forming part of the land in the vicinity of the building.
-The Development & Planning Authority can include any land in the vicinity of the protected building which it appears necessary for the support or preservation of the monument or for the preservation of its setting.
+When listing a building, the Authority must clearly state what is being listed.
+In addition to the actual building or monument, and it may also include feature (whether internal or external) consisting of a man-made object or structure fixed to the building or forming part of the land in the vicinity of the building.
+The Authority can include any land in the vicinity of the protected building which it appears necessary for the support or preservation of the monument or for the preservation of its setting.